BehnazDer/Data-Science/README.md

 `jupyter notebook`
 * Then, open the 'NoFoodWaste-Metronom Project' file.

+#### Data
+* Because of the confidential reasons, raw data will be sent to you seperately.

 ### More Info about the Libraries
 * Pandas - Provides data structures and data analysis tools